 3. Opportunity win rate

-This metric measures how many opportunities you won divided by the total number of opportunities created.
+It tracks how many opportunities you won divided by the total number of opportunities created.

 To get accurate values, you need to measure only opportunities that reach the proposal stage – since not all opportunities would enter the sales pipeline.